dasoljlee/GAM305_Team1/README.md

   2. Artist: Josh Negron will oversee the aesthetics of the game.
 Instructors can determine if they can use external assets.

-  3. Programmer: "This team member" (replace "" when decided) will oversee the base programming of the game (AI, Player, Mechanics).
+  3. Programmer: Matthew Bridegroom will oversee the base programming of the game (AI, Player, Mechanics).

   4. UI/UX Programmer/Designer: "This team member" (replace "" when decided) will oversee the UI/UX development.